matthewmodestino/splunk-fargate-firelens-demo/README.md

 `vi Dockerfile`

 The Dockerfile is very simple.

 It adds our custom fluentd config into the `splunk/fluentd-hec` container filesystem.
-We will reference this location in our Task Definition.
+We will reference this location in our Task Definition when configuring AWS Firelens log_router.

 ## Review and Update your splunk/fluentd-hec config file

 `vi splunk-firelens-demo.conf`

-Update your token either with Splunk O11y token or Splunk Cloud HEC Token
+Update this file as you wish.
+At minimum add your `hec_host` and  `hec_token` either with Splunk O11y token or Splunk Cloud HEC Token

 For Splunk Observability Cloud Log Observer: